floooh/floooh.github.io/_posts/2024-05-06-sokol-storage-buffers.md

-> NOTE: You'll need a recent Chrome for the WebGPU sample links to work, also expect some general breakage and rendering artifacts depending on the platform (for instance I see pixel noise artifacts in the `sbuftex-sapp` sample on my Windows PC with an NVIDIA RTX 2070, and Chrome on Android straight up crashes the tab on most samples).
+> NOTE: You'll need a recent Chrome for the WebGPU sample links to work, also expect some general breakage and rendering artifacts depending on the platform (for instance Chrome on Android straight up crashes the tab on most samples).
 Also please note that the source code links in those samples will not be valid until all the update PRs have been merged.